labscript-suite/labscript-suite/docs/source/contribute-docs.md

 Title and document your pull request!
 The syntax is also in markdown.
 Be sure to merge with `master` on the parent labscript-repo.

+Congratulations, you helped make the world a better place!